CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/development-tips-for-AppEngine-and-ui5-typescript.md

 # Development Tips for AppEngine and UI5 TypeScript

+Developing plugins for CompuTec AppEngine with UI5 and TypeScript can be greatly streamlined by configuring your development environment for efficient build and debug cycles.
+This guide provides key setup tips for Visual Studio and Visual Studio Code, helping you speed up plugin development, testing, and deployment.

+---

 ## Prerequisites

-Node.js version 12 or higher
+Ensure the following software is installed before starting: Node.js version 12 or higher

 ## Visual Studio Code Recommended Extensions